somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 }
 ```

-Simple approach&mdash;enough for most use cases, but consider supporting stacked modals later (e.g. with a global modal counter).
+Simple approach, enough for most use cases, but consider supporting stacked modals later (e.g. with a global modal counter).

 ## Accessibility Considerations

-Accessibility isn't a layer that's bolted on after the fact&mdash;it's baked into every decision about structure, focus, and interactivity.
+Accessibility isn't a layer that's bolted on after the fact.
+It's baked into every decision about structure, focus, and interactivity.
 We should confirm that the modal meets WAI-ARIA standards and behaves as expected across assistive technologies.

 ### Roles and Properties Recap
 Let's review the ARIA essentials: